jyn514/jyn514.github.io/content/constrained languages are easier to optimize.md

 ---
-title: “high level” languages are easier to optimize
+title: constrained languages are easier to optimize
 date: 2025-07-12
 description: exposing raw pointers make the optimizer’s job horribly hard. high level languages can constrain your program, making more optimizations sound.
 taxonomies: